7 labor leaders on how COVID-19 has given the labor movement new urgency

 The pernicious, structural, racial, and economic inequality that our union has been trying to define for the past 10 years—there’s 64 million people who can’t feed themselves, even though they’re working more hours than most people in the country—that is now in everybody’s face.

-I think people are shocked that a fast food worker doesn’t have two weeks of paid sick [leave].
+I think people are shocked that a fast-food worker doesn’t have two weeks of paid sick [leave].
 The [inequality] that the pandemic has laid bare creates an amazing opportunity for change because we have more public support and understanding that this poverty-wage work is unacceptable and puts everybody else at risk.
 It’s not just a moral issue anymore.
 It’s an economic issue and a public health concern.

 Stacy Mitchell, co-director of the Institute for Local Self-Reliance and founding member of Athena, a coalition of nearly 50 local and national groups agitating against Amazon that has helped warehouse workers organize and speak out against unsafe working conditions amid the coronavirus.